Renewables for Greater Energy Security - Jamaica Information Service

 Meanwhile the Prime Minister while unveiling the renamed PCJ building, commended and expressed his deepest appreciation to Former Prime Minister, The Most Honourable Edward Seaga.

-“I want you to accept this as our small token of how much we love you and appreciate you but look out for the bigger token to com
+“I want you to accept this as our small token of how much we love you and appreciate you but look out for the bigger token to come.”

 JIS Social